datasnakes/htseq-count-cluster/README.md

 - Merges counts files into one counts table/csv file
 - Uses `accepted_hits.bam` file output of `tophat`

 ### Examples

 #### Run htseq-count-cluster

-After generating bam output files from tophat, instead of using HTSeq's htseq count, you can use our `htseq-count-cluster` script.
+After generating bam output files from tophat, instead of using HTSeq's `htseq-count`, you can use our `htseq-count-cluster` script.
 This script is intended for use with clusters that are using pbs (qsub) for job monitoring.

+Our default `htseq-count` command is `htseq-count -f bam -s no file.bam file.gtf -o htseq.out`.
+This command does not take into account any strandedness (`-s no`) for the input bamfiles (`-f bam`) and uses the default `union` mode.
+For the default mode `union`, only the aligned read determines how the read pair is counted.

 ```bash
 htseq-count-cluster -p path/to/bam-files/ -f samples.csv -g genes.gtf -o path/to/cluster-output/